 Former Division Governor Astarte, DTM, is a longtime member who belongs to two clubs in the North Island of New Zealand.
 She was a secondary school teacher for 15 years before becoming a massage therapist and life coach.
 Astarte (who only uses one name) is also licensed to perform marriages and civil unions.
-Her mentee Carol Johnson, ACG, ALB, is a librarian at Massey University, Palmerston North, who joined Toastmasters after attending a Speechcraft program.
+Her mentee Carol Johnson is a librarian at Massey University, Palmerston North, who joined Toastmasters after attending a Speechcraft program.
 She later joined the Palmerston North Club, where she met Astarte.
 Johnson had initially felt intimidated by Astarte’s dynamic, exuberant style, she says, but then sought her out as a mentor after she reached a plateau in her skill development.

 Tell us about Astarte.

 Astarte is a generous, talented Toastmaster who can put together a creditable speech within five minutes.
 She’s warm-hearted and empathic, but she won’t shirk from addressing sensitive issues such as helping members overcome awkward mannerisms.
 She has a tremendous, infectious sense of fun and adventure, and she loves trying new things, such as learning to play the didgeridoo [a musical wind instrument developed by Aboriginal Australians].